-- Municipal Code - The Carbondale Revised Code is maintained by Sterling Codifiers.
-Once a City Ordinance is amended or added, the City Clerk's Office submits changes to be codified.
+- Municipal Code - The Carbondale Revised Code is maintained by American Legal Publishing.
+Once a City Ordinance is amended or added, the City Clerk’s Office submits changes to be codified.

 - Public Service Announcements - The City of Carbondale utilizes social media, Daily News and Press Releases, CityVision 16, and the Carbondale Police Department to help keep citizens informed.

 - Website Development - This website was designed under contract with CivicPlus, as approved by the City Council, at a cost of $39,524.10.